SymbolAnkit/Azure_HDInsight/Basics_Of_Spark_On_HDInsight.md

 __IMPORTANT:__ Many of the methods available on normal RDDs are also available on dataframes.
 For example, distinct, count, collect, filter, map, and take are all methods on dataframes as well as on RDDs.

 __Spark SQL and dataframes__
-You can also run SQL queries over dataframes once you register them as temporary tables within the SparkSession.
+we can also run SQL queries over dataframes once you register them as temporary tables within the SparkSession.
 Run the snippet below to see an example.

    ###### Register the dataframe as a temporary table called HVAC
 df.registerTempTable('HVAC')